argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ThetaGPU/README.md

 python -m pip install matplotlib python -m pip install sklearn
 ```
-5. Now we are ready to build our executable by executing the provided shell script:
+5. Now we are ready to build our executable by executing the provided shell script (within the cloned repo):
 ```
 source setup.sh
 ```